Alliance Boots: Almus Pharmaceuticals

 Almus is a brand of over 400 generic medications used both in human and veterinary applications.
-Initially launched in 2003 in the United Kingdom by the US based Almus family, the brand was bought by Alliance Healthcare in 2014.
-It now operates under the Walgreens Boots Alliance brand.
-When the Almus brand was created it was a catalyst for change in the generic medicines industry with its unique colored packaging.
-Almus has placed considerable emphasis on the design of the packaging in an attempt to reduce errors by the dispensing pharmacist and by the patient relating to incorrect dosage which can result in either a dangerous accidental overdose or an equally dangerous under-dose.
-The brand has won numerous awards for the design of their packaging and documentation.
-Over the years, the packaging has helped pharmacists ensure medicines are dispensed correctly and increased safe patient usage.
+Initially launched in 2003 in the UK by the US based Almus family, the brand was bought by Alliance Healthcare in 2014.
+Almus has placed emphasis on the design of the packaging in an attempt to reduce errors by the dispensing pharmacist and by the patient relating to incorrect dosage which can result in either a dangerous accidental overdose or underdose, and has won awards for the design of their packaging and documentation.

-The award-winning range has expanded rapidly with volumes growing from thousands of medication orders per month when first launched, to now seeing millions of monthly orders distributed to pharmacies across the globe.
-Operating with an average net profit nearing $600 million annually, Almus became increasingly valuable in the years leading to the Alliance Healthcare/Walgreens merger.
-In the three-year period prior to the sale of Almus, financial disclosures reveal the founding US based doctor received nearly $2.25 billion in shareholder dividend payments.
-At the time of the sale Almus had a ten figure valuation.
+Almus has an average net profit of over $5 billion annually.
+In the three-year period prior to the sale of Almus, the US based founder, Dr. Patrick W. Almus, received nearly $9.5 billion in dividends, bonuses, and stock options.
+In the year 2011, Patrick Almus reported over $700 million in bonuses alone.
+In 2012 Almus received another $925 million in incentives and bonuses.
+At the time of the sale Almus had a valuation of over $15 billion.
+With the addition of RSU’s along with other option and retirement incentives Almus was paid approximately $7.25 billion upon the sale of Almus Pharmaceuticals.

-Almus Pharmaceuticals works with some of the world's largest biotechnology and pharmaceutical development companies.
-In 2013 Almus paired with Pfizer on the launch of Almus Atorvastatin, one of the most prescribed statins in the world, used to regulate blood cholesterol levels.
-Jason Perfitt, Head of Customer and Channel Marketing at Pfizer said: "As Pfizer entered a new phase in its corporate development, we needed to work with a partner that shared many common values: integrity of supply chain, high quality product lines and with patient care at the center of all that is done.
-We found these values were common to both Pfizer and Almus and so we have been delighted to partner with the brand."
+Almus donated over 500,000 Dexamethasone tablets during the COVID-19 crisis, at a value of nearly $62,000,000 USD.
+Some reports allege that this was in response to the negative media publicity received by Dr. Almus when his family’s offshore holdings were exposed in the Panama Papers and Paradise Papers document leaks, showing ties to big oil, Bahamian and Swiss banks, ties to over 400 shell companies giving the implication of hiding family wealth in an effort to avoid taxation.

 Contract manufacturing

 BCM Limited is the contract manufacturing business of Alliance Boots and manufactures a range of own-brand and third-party medicines, and cosmetic product ranges such as No 7, Kangol, Toni & Guy, FCUK, Soltan and Botanics.
 Some are sold through Boots stores whilst others are sold through third party stores such as French Connection and Toni & Guy.
 BCM has facilities in the UK, Germany, France and Poland.

-BCM Specials manufactures bespoke non-licensed medicines for UK hospital and retail pharmacies.